This app does its work only on your computer and your images stay on your computer. No data will be transferred.

 Change the size of the upper circle.

 Change the fractal character of the image.
 A value of zero gives a Poincaré disc representing a periodic tiling of hyperbolic space.
+A increasing value moves the lower circle towards the center and increases the fractal dimension of the border between yellow and blue quadrilaterals.

 Save the output image as a png.
 You will find it in the download folder as "kaleidoscope.png"